tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - The other elements of the domain can focus on expressing the problem ("what"), delegating the intricacies of the solution ("how") to the framework.
 - **Factoring out generic subdomains reduces clutter, and cohesive mechanisms serve to encapsulate complex operations.
 This leaves behind a more focused model, with fewer distractions that add no particular value to how users conduct their activities.**
 - You are unlikely to find good homes for everything in the domain model that is not core.
+- To help maintainability, simplicity and usability of the Domain classes, we should extract cohesive mechanisms sets into separate libraries which can then be used by the Domain objects, through interfaces, keeping these smaller, focused and more expressive.

+- The CORE DOMAIN and a GENERIC SUBDOMAIN formulate facts, rules or problems.

+- A COHESIVE MECHANISM resolves a rule as needed by the model, and can be used as a separate library.

+- An example of a COHESIVE MECHANISM is a graph traversal framework which, although being a generic programming theme with many possible algorithms, implements only the traversal algorithms needed by the Domain.

+- Another example can be a STATE MACHINE library, which is a generic cohesive concept who’s complexity can be kept away from the Domain and used through an intention revealing interface.

+- Yet another example can be a library to construct SPECIFICATION objects.
+- **Generic Subdomains Vs Cohesive Mechanisms**
+  - Both Generic Subdomains and Cohesive Mechanisms share the goal of responsibility segregation and keeping the Core Domain focused on what is more relevant in the domain.
+  - The difference is that the Generic Subdomain is still part of the Domain, although not as important as the Core Domain, and a Cohesive Mechanism is not part of the Domain at all, it is used by the Domain to solve a very generic problem, using a set of cohesive algorithms.

 ## The segregated core
 - approach to structurally marking off the core domain.